GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 In this tutorial, you will:

 *   Create a new Phoenix application
-*   Connect your app to a database running in Google Cloud SQL
+*   Connect your app to a database running in Cloud SQL
 *   Create an OTP release for your app using [Distillery](https://github.com/bitwalker/distillery)
 *   Deploy your app to Google Compute Engine instances